Kautharr/TicTacToe/README.md

 # TicTacToe
-Simple game of Tic-Tac-Toe (Human vs Computer), ran on a Minimax algorithm
+Simple game of Tic-Tac-Toe (Human vs Computer), ran on a Minimax algorithm.

+Inspiration : "Invent Your Own Computer Games with Python" by Al Sweigart.

 ---